trevismd/permutations-stats/README.md

 .
 30000 tests with 18 and 19 data points - Permutations-stats: 0.769s, Scipy: 11.468s, diff: 10.699s
 ```

+Scipy is working on numba implementation too, but these functions are not
+available at the moment.

 ## Dependencies
 * numpy
 * numba